siangernlow/tp/docs/DeveloperGuide.md

 **MSS**

-1. User chooses to add a person to the persons list.
+1. User enters the details to add a person to the persons list.
-2. System requests for details of the person.
-3. User enters the required details.
-4. System adds the new person.
+2. System adds the new person.
-5. System displays the updated persons list.
+3. System displays the updated persons list.

     Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 System detects error in the entered data.
-    * 3a1.
+    * 2a1.
 System prompts user for correct data.
-    * 3a2.
+    * 2a2.
 User enters new data.
-    Steps 3a1-3a2 are repeated until the data entered are correct.
+    Steps 2a1-2a2 are repeated until the data entered are correct.
-    Use case resumes at step 4.
+    Use case resumes at step 3.

     Use case ends.